Assessing Suitability for the ChondroFiller Injection: Considerations and Who It May Not Suit

 Frequently Asked Questions

-- London Cartilage Clinic, led by Prof Paul Lee, offers expert, individual assessment and a non-surgical, joint-preserving approach.
-Recommendations are based on your joint condition and overall health, with realistic expectations.
+- The London Cartilage Clinic, led by Professor Paul Lee, offers expert, individual assessment and a non-surgical, joint-preserving approach.
+Recommendations are based on your joint condition and overall health, with realistic expectations throughout.

-- Prof Lee’s experience in assessing joint conditions supports careful, individual selection — improving the chance that suitable patients benefit, while advising others honestly when the injection is unlikely to help.
+- Experience in assessing joint conditions supports careful, individual patient selection — improving the likelihood that suitable patients benefit, while advising others honestly when the injection is unlikely to help and a different approach may be more appropriate.

 - It is usually less appropriate for people with very advanced arthritis or severe joint degeneration, and some with inflammatory conditions or impaired healing.
-Individual assessment decides suitability.
+Individual assessment determines suitability in every case.

-- Because benefits vary and cannot be guaranteed, matching the injection to people most likely to respond — through examination and imaging — gives the best chance of a worthwhile result.
+- Because benefits vary and cannot be guaranteed, matching the injection to patients most likely to respond — through careful examination and imaging — gives the best chance of a worthwhile outcome.

-- Options range from conservative measures such as activity changes, weight management and physiotherapy to other treatments.
-Prof Lee can advise on an individualised plan.
+- Options range from conservative measures such as activity modification, weight management, and physiotherapy to other non-surgical treatments or, where the condition warrants it, surgical approaches.
+A specialist can advise on an individualised plan.

 Where to go from here